Deyan is an avid enthusiast and self-proclaimed fan of the Windows operating system. His passion for... | See full bio

 After our comprehensive CleanMyMac X review, we don’t have any reason to believe otherwise.
 You get all the tools you can expect from a Mac cleaning app, and a lot more, including malware protection.

 Although Apple doesn’t have any affiliation with MacPaw, the former did notarize the latter for being free from malicious files.

 Peace of mind never comes free, and neither does CleanMyMac.
-There is a CleanMyMac trial version available whose services you can exploit before you commit to the paid version.
+There is a CleanMyMac 7-day trial version without any limitations available whose services you can exploit before you commit to the paid version.

 CleanMyMac has a suite of tools that will comb through your system, looking for suspicious files.
 If there’s a threat to your system, you’ll be immediately notified.

 How to use Clean My Mac?

 While CleanMyMac has a lot of features that you can use, its core functionality lies in its Cleanup utilities.
 All you have to do is hit “Scan” and CleanMyMac will do the rest by giving you a list of all kinds of temporary files and system junk that consumes space in your machine.
 Upon your approval, the service will free your device of that junk permanently.

 It sure is.
 The app has been notarized by Apple itself for being free from malicious files, and even during our in-depth CleanMyMac review, we had no reason to believe there’s something shady with the app.